 The H9000’s remote control software, Emote, is obtainable for customers working ‘in the field’ or over an audio network.
 A model of emoting, with restricted performance, is presently available as stand-alone software for Mac and as a plug-in for ProTools, AU, and VST.
 The complete-featured model, set for supply in early 2019, can even run on a Windows PC.

 The Interface – Eventide H9000 Review

 The Eventide H9000 Effects Processor doesn’t fiddle when it comes to connectivity, either.
 The unit is meant to be totally modular with as many connections as you want to add.
 The Eventide H9000’s whole interface is laid out properly in front of your eyes.
 It is possible for you to fly by the menus through the use of the primary buttons (Parameters, Algorithms, and so on) at the side of the unlabeled side menu buttons that correspond to every menu shift.
-Putting a reverb algorithm in a results chain is tremendous straightforward by going by ALGORITHMS > ENTER > TAGS > REVERB and choose your favorite.
+Putting a reverb algorithm in a results chain is tremendously straightforward by going by ALGORITHMS > ENTER > TAGS > REVERB and choosing your favorite.
 Done!